 What is freight forwarding?

 Many shippers often find themselves with large cargo to haul, but find the logistics process of delivering to customers causes a strain on their cash flow.
-They may also want to keep down transportation costs, but are unsure of the right way to do so.
+They may also want to keep down transportation costs, but are unsure whether freight forwarding or another model is the right way to do so.

 Freight forwarding is when a company acts on behalf of shippers to organise, arrange and monitor the transportation process for goods across air, sea and land.
 While not technically involved in the actual shipping of goods, the freight forwarder serves as a middleman.